hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 wrong way.'
 </span>

-Why do we face one way and not the other?
+Why do we face the wrong way?

-At the level of folk epistemology, being lodged in the present moment gives rise to presentism, and being "uninfluenced" by future events gives rise to the doctrine of free will, and the appeal of "growing block" ontologies for spacetime, where the future does not yet exist.
+At the level of folk epistemology, being lodged in the present moment gives rise to presentism, and being "uninfluenced" by future events gives rise to the doctrine of free will.
+At a less folky level, it explains the appeal of "growing block" ontologies for spacetime, where the future does not yet exist.
 I think none of these conclusions is licensed by the properties of our brain states.
-But being lodged in the present seems like a trivially explicable thing, while only being able to remember the past is not.
+But being lodged in the present seems like a trivially explicable thing, while our inability to remember the future is not.

 #### Temporal solipsism